cantinasoftware/rubber/README.md

     - automatically saves your models to Elasticsearch
     - provides a Manager-style object on your django models for querying
+  - rubber is unit-testing friendly: you don't need an elasticsearch instance to run your tests

 Dependencies
 ============